FORTFANOP/fortfanop/README.md

 - 🔭 I’m currently working on improving my skillset
 - 🌱 I’m currently attempting to learn AI/ML and Robotics
-- 📫 How to reach me: Open a Github issue to contact me.
+- 📫 How to reach me: joelm24@iitk.ac.in
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 <!--- 💬 Ask me about Python, Arduino, Electronics-->